enjaku4/veri/README.md

 shapeshifter?
 ```

-### When unauthenticated
+### When Unauthenticated

-Override this private method to customize unauthenticated user behavior:
+Override this private method to customize behavior for unauthenticated users:

 ```rb
 class ApplicationController < ActionController::Base